ldn-softdev/jtc/User Guide.md

 How does `jtc` know which argument is supplied?
 The disambiguation path is like this:
-1. initially a `<file>` argument is assumed and attempted to be open/read, if that fails (i.e. file not found), then
+1. initially a `<file>` argument is assumed and attempted to be open/read, if that fails (i.e., file not found), then
 2. `<JSON>` string is assumed and attempted to be parsed.
 If JSON parsing fails, then
 3. `<walk-path>` is assumed and parsed - if that fails too, a short exception message is displayed (`walk_expect_lexeme`)